PVR reports Q3 net loss of Rs 49 cr | Business

 PVR said it has also introduced the concept of private screenings, which is a premium and personalised offering wherein a small group of audience hires the entire auditorium to enjoy the content of their choice and no other guests apart from the group members are allowed during that show, thereby reducing the risk of contamination.

-Elaborating on the content pipeline, PVR said in view of a staggered reopening across states and restrictions on seating capacity, film producers are being cautious with movie releases. ''As a result, hindi film producers have withheld release of big budget movies and are likely to announce the release dates over the next few weeks with the evolving situation.
-Although the big budget Bollywood movies are still hesitant, a few low-mid size Bollywood movies, stronger Hollywood and diverse regional content has debuted on our screens,'' the company added.
+Elaborating on the content pipeline, PVR said in view of a staggered reopening across states and restrictions on seating capacity, film producers are being cautious with movie releases. ''As a result, hindi film producers have withheld release of big budget movies and are likely to announce the release dates over the next few weeks with the evolving situation,'' PVR said.
+Although the big budget Bollywood movies are still hesitant, a few low-mid sized Bollywood movies, stronger Hollywood and diverse regional content have debuted on PVR screens, the company added.

+Ajay Bijli, Chairman cum Managing Director, PVR Ltd said: ''Consequent to being deprived of the most affordable and engrossing form of entertainment, we believe our audiences' desire to revisit cinemas is strong and there is significant pent-up demand that will help our business recover''.
+The South Indian film industry had led the way in terms of release of blockbuster content and the initial performance of Tamil movie “Master” indicates that the customers are ready to revisit their favourite cinemas if the high quality content is available, he added.
+Shares of PVR settled 2.68 per cent higher at Rs 1,473.40 apiece on BSE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)